qwetyoff/anti_afk/README.md

 # Anti-AFK Bot

-A specialized Python-based automation tool designed for gameplay loop automation and repetitive task execution in Roblox via low-level hardware keyboard emulation.
+A specialized Python-based automation tool designed for gameplay loop automation.

 ## Project Overview

 This bot is a console application built specifically for the Windows operating system.
 Unlike generic software clickers, this solution utilizes low-level **Scan Codes** instead of standard Virtual Key Codes.
-This approach ensures that input signals are correctly intercepted and processed by DirectX-driven 3D game engines like Roblox, eliminating the common issue where character movements fail to register inside the game world.
+This approach ensures that input signals are correctly intercepted and processed by any software, including applications and DirectX-driven 3D game engines, eliminating the common issue where character movements fail to register inside the targeted window.

 ## Key Features

-*   **Low-Level Emulation:** Built on top of the `pydirectinput` library to guarantee precise execution of key states (`W`, `A`, `S`, `D`, `Space`, etc.) within 3D game environments.
+*   **Low-Level Emulation:** Built on top of the `pydirectinput` library to guarantee precise execution of key states (`W`, `A`, `S`, `D`, `Space`, etc.) within 3D environments.
 *   **Asynchronous Global Hook:** Registers a system-wide keyboard hook for the `END` key.
 Pressing it triggers an immediate break in execution, releases all active keys, and transfers control back to the main console menu safely.
 *   **Diagonal Movement Support:** Supports simultaneous key combinations using the plus sign operator (e.g., `w+d`) for diagonal travel patterns or joint action execution.
 *   **Flexible Config Parsing:** Automatically processes both continuous hold intervals (e.g., `w3`) and single instantaneous click events (e.g., `space`) within the same configuration sequence.